rambotech/BOG.Framework/README.md

 ###MathEx:
   Holder for derived mathematical methods.

+###MemoryList
+  A List<> type class, which can enforce unique entries (even if an item is removed), and allows the client to specify the order in which items are recalled: FIFO, LIFO or random.
+Ideal for workflow processes, which may receive may requests for the same item but restrict their action to once per item.

 ###NTGroup:
   Wrappers for working with NT Authentication.
 Most useful for systems needing to determine access rights